OffchainLabs/nitro-testnode/README.md

 # Nitro Testnode

-## General

-Nitro-testnode brings up a full environment for local nitro/stylus testing including a dev-mode geth L1, and multiple instances with different roles.
+Nitro-testnode brings up a full environment for local nitro testing (with or without Stylus support) including a dev-mode geth L1, and multiple instances with different roles.

 ### Requirements